Samuel Graves: American Revolutionary War

 On 27 January 1776, Molyneux Shuldham succeeded Graves as commander-in-chief of the North American station.
 Graves returned to England without a command.
 In September 1777 he declined command of Plymouth, but indicated a desire to return to active duty.
 Graves advanced to admiral of the blue on 29 January 1778, admiral of the white on 8 April 1782, and died at his estate near Hembury Fort, Honiton, Devon on 8 March 1787.
+He is buried in Dunkeswell in Devon with a monument designed by "Miss Burgess" and sculpted by John Bacon.

 Family

 Graves settled at Hembury Fort House in Devon.
 His first marriage was to Elizabeth Sedgwick (1729–1767), daughter of John Sedgwick of Staindrop in County Durham on 19 June 1750 in the parish of St. George, Hanover Square.

 Two years after Elizabeth's death in 1767, he married Margaret Spinckes (1728-1808) in All Saints' Church in Aldwincle, Northamptonshire on 14 June 1769.

 Both marriages remained childless.
 Through his second wife however, he became involved in raising the latter's orphaned niece Elizabeth Posthuma Gwillim, who became like his own daughter to him.

 Graves showed particular interest in two of his nephews, Richard (his godson) and Thomas Graves.
 He also played an influential part in the life of another godson, John Graves Simcoe.
 When Simcoe, who had fought in the American War of Independence, was invalided back to England on account of his precarious health, Graves offered his godson to convalesce at Hembury Fort House for a while where he met Graves' ward Elizabeth Posthuma Gwillim.
 The young couple married on 30 December 1782 in St. Mary and St. Giles Church, Buckerell with Samuel and Margaret Graves (godfather to the groom and godmother to the bride respectively) as witnesses.

 A monument sculpted by John Bacon but designed by a "Miss Burgess" was erected in Buckerell in his memory.
 "Miss Burgess" was most likely Mary Anne Burges, best friend to Samuel Graves' ward Elizabeth Posthuma Gwillim, who was close with her friends' aunt and uncle through being a frequent visitor to Hembury Fort House.
 The epitaph inscribed on the aforementioned monument also refers to Graves' charitable efforts, which awarded him the local epithet "The Poor Man's Friend".